“This post may contain affiliate links. Please read my disclosure for more info.

 No. When you sign up for Digit, you’d attach your checking account, but you don’t have to open a separate account.
 Digit will automatically open an account for you.

-Digit is free for the first 100 days, then they charge $2.99 per month.
-So if you’re deciding whether that’s worth it, consider two things:
+Digit is free for the first 100 days, then they charge $5.00 per month.
+If you’re deciding whether that’s worth it, consider two things:

 - How much are you saving now for emergencies?
 If Digit can automate your savings and put you in position to never again pay budgeted (or borrowed) money for emergencies, then it’s a win.
-For the price of one coffee.
+For about the price of a coffee.

 Can You Contact Digit Easily?